Azure/static-web-apps-cli/readme.md

 You can also deploy the front-end application from a specific folder by providing the `--output-location` option:

+1. If your front-end application requires a build step, run the build step (e.g. `npm run build`) or refer to your application build instructions.

+2. Deploy your app:

 ```bash
 swa deploy --output-location ./my-dist --deployment-token <token>
 ```